 Capital expenditure during the year in respect of production units where production had not started before the end of the year is included.
 Establishments were asked not to deduct from the value of capital expenditure amounts received or expected to be received in grants or allowances from the Government or any statutory body or local authority.
-Establishments with 100 or more employees were asked to include a total net capital expenditure figure for the calendar year.
+Establishments with 100 or more employees were asked to include a total net capital expenditure figure for the

-.
 New building work

 This represents the cost incurred during the year of new building and other constructional work to be used in connection with the business covered by the return.
 The value is that charged to capital account during the year of return; it includes expenditure on new buildings and on the extension or reconstruction of old buildings, the value of works of a capital nature carried out by the establishments own staff and the cost of any newly constructed buildings purchased.
-Figures shown include legal charges, stamp duties, agents commissions, etc.
+Figures shown include legal charges, stamp duties, c.
+Plant, machinery and vehicles The items shown are the value of plant and machinery and of vehicles acquired both new and second-hand, and the amount received for items disposed of during the year.
+The value of plant and machinery acquired includes plant, etc. which firms produced for their own use in connection with the business covered by the return.
+The value of plant, etc. acquired is the expenditure charged to capital account during the year of return less any discounts received, but including the cost of transport and installation.
+Deductable value added tax is excluded but nondeductible value added tax on motor cars acquired and Customs and Excise car tax are included.
+No deduction is made for depreciation, amortization or obsolescence.
+The proceeds of items disposed of during the year exclude amounts written-off for items scrapped.